-But it doesn't take much time in the sun for most people to get the vitamin D they need.
-And repeated unprotected exposure to the sun's ultraviolet (UV) rays can cause skin damage, eye damage, immune system suppression, and skin cancer.
+Too much unprotected exposure to the sun's ultraviolet (UV) rays can cause skin damage, eye damage, immune system suppression, and skin cancer.
 Even people in their twenties can develop skin cancer.

 The sun radiates light to the earth, and part of that light consists of invisible UV rays.
 When these rays reach the skin, they cause tanning, burning, and other skin damage.

 - UVB rays are also dangerous, causing sunburns, cataracts (clouding of the eye lens), and effects on the immune system.
-They also contribute to skin cancer.
-Melanoma, the most dangerous form of skin cancer, is thought to be associated with severe UVB sunburns before age 20.
+They also contribute to skin cancer, and melanoma is thought to be associated with severe UVB sunburns before age 20.